Salmaster1/Portfolio/Projects/HeadOn/index.md

 # Head On

 Head On was developed during my time at the school Yrgo in gothenburg.
-The project was a part of our *Game Design* course, here wew were to use our knowledge of game design to create a game.
-The project was not my idea.
+The project was a part of our *Game Design* course, where we used our knowledge and lessions of game design to create a game.
+This project was not my idea, but one of my group members.

 During this project, my role was as a programmer, and the game was developed in the Unity Game Engine, with the programming lagnuage C#.